Curriculum

 Wellington College Schooling

-In English, for example, the teacher could set a writing task and assess students against Level 1, or Level 2 standards, depending on your ability.
+In English, for example, the teacher could set a writing task and assess students against Level 2, or Level 3 standards, depending on ability.

 Being flexible with the level of study means all of our students are challenged at the appropriate level.

-This subject is taken by students for whom English is not their first language.
-Each student is tested when they first start at Wellington College and the most appropriate programme within the English or English Language Department will be decided.
-This decision will depend on the student’s English ability, previous academic level and age.
+Students are tested on arrival and the most appropriate programme within the English or English Language Department will be determined.
+This decision will depend on the student’s English Language ability.

 • English Language: Years 9 and 10